We are still accepting applications for Masters in GIST for FALL 2021. Applications are due March 1st, questions can go to Forrest Bowlick.

 If you are interested in the MS or Ph.D program, please contact individual Geography core faculty with whom you wish to study.
 Click here for more information on Geography faculty

-General questions can be addressed to the Geography Graduate Program Director, Eve Vogel at email@example.com.
+General questions can be addressed to the Geography Graduate Program Director, Qian Yu at firstname.lastname@example.org.

 Master of Science in Geography

-We offer an MS degree in Geography for those who wish to study human geography, environmental geography, or Geographic Information Science and Technologies (GIST).
-This program is designed to take two years, and involves a set of graduate level Geography courses and either a research-based thesis or a non-thesis option that involves a project and an oral exam.
+We offer MS degrees in Geography for those who wish to study human geography, environmental geography, or Geographic Information Science and Technologies (GIST).
+The MS Geography program is designed to take two years, and involves a set of graduate level Geography courses and either a research-based thesis or a non-thesis option that involves a project and an oral exam.
 Students work closely with their advisors, and programs are highly customized.
 Students entering without a background in geography may need to do additional coursework to establish a sufficient foundation for MS studies.
 All entering students must take a graduate level course on geographic theory and analysis.

-We offer a one year MS degree option for students who already have a strong background in geography, and a one year MS in Geography (concentration in Geographic Information Science and Technology).
-Contact Professor Forrest Bowlick, firstname.lastname@example.org, for more information on the MS-GIST program.
+We also offer a one year MS Geography degree option for students who already have a strong background in geography.
+Contact Professor Forrest Bowlick, email@example.com, for more information on the MS-GIST program.

-Students are encouraged to correspond directly with a Geography faculty member (Gaubatz, Yu, Vogel, or Stevens) when considering the MS degree program.
+Students are encouraged to correspond directly with a Geography faculty member when considering the MS degree program.

-For further assistance please contact the Geography Program Director, Eve Vogel at email@example.com.
+For further assistance please contact the Geography Program Director, Qian Yu at firstname.lastname@example.org.

 Doctor of Philosophy in Geosciences with a concentration in Geography